 There are a few heart-healthy choices you can easily make to lower your risk of heart disease and not all of them include healthy activity if you are pressed for time in your hectic life.

-2. Increase the proportion of vegetables and fruits in your diet, as they are good sources of vitamins and minerals.
-Vegetables and fruits are also low in calories and rich in dietary fiber.
+These foods are good sources of vitamins and minerals.
+Vegetables and fruits are also low in calories and rich in dietary fibre.
 Vegetables and fruits, like other plants or plant-based foods, contain substances that may help prevent cardiovascular disease.
 Eating more fruits and vegetables may help you cut back on higher calorie foods, such as meat, cheese and snack foods.

 TIP: Keep vegetables washed and cut in your refrigerator for quick snacks.
 Keep fruit in a bowl in your kitchen so that you'll remember to eat it.
 Choose recipes that have vegetables or fruits as the main ingredients, such as vegetable stir-fry or fresh fruit mixed into salads.
 If you are a grazer of food, replace the bag or chips or package of cookies that you leave on the counter, with something more healthy.
 If you absent mindedly eat during the evening, at least it will be doing you more good than harm.